JiahangXu/agent-lightning.github.io/content/posts/trajectory_mode/trajectory_aggeration_mode.md

   * **Issue:** An agent might generate a "Chain of Thought" followed by a final answer, but a regex post-processor might truncate the thought process to keep only the final answer for the next turn's history.
   * **Result:** The stored rollout data (full generation including thoughts) no longer matches the prompt prefix used in the subsequent turn (truncated history).
 The prefix matcher looks for content that effectively no longer exists in the history, breaking the trajectory assembly.

-#### 3.1.4 Special Tokens Hallucination

-Occasionally, models may hallucinate or "spell out" special tokens rather than generating the single atomic ID.

-  * **Issue:** Due to model hallucination, a model might generate the string `<reserved_token_xx>` character-by-character (resulting in multiple token IDs).
-However, during re-tokenization, the tokenizer recognizes this string as a reserved keyword and collapses it into a single special token ID.
-  * **Result:** This creates a discrepancy in token counts (e.g., 10 tokens generated vs. 1 token re-tokenized), causing significant misalignment in the mask indices.

 ### 3.2 Response Masking Failures